|

 Animations

 Animations can add a lot of visual interest to your website, but they can also slow down your website if they are not optimized properly.
-When designing a responsive WordPress website, you should choose animations that are lightweight and that do not slow down your website, such as gifs.
-You should also use animations sparingly to avoid overwhelming your users.

 Making Your WordPress Site Responsive